thapawan/Flood-Resilience-Classification/README.md

 A data-driven, reproducible framework for classifying landscape flood resilience into distinct, statistically validated categories using annual satellite embeddings in Google Earth Engine.

 > **Key Publication:** This code and methodology support the findings presented in:
-> *"A Data-Driven Framework for Post-Flood Recovery and Resilience Classification Using Multi-Temporal Satellite Embeddings"* (Manuscript in Prep./Submitted).
+> *"A Data-Informed Framework for Post-Flood Recovery and Resilience Classification Using Multi-Temporal Satellite Embeddings"*.

 ---